Governance and Risk ManagementCompliance

 At our consolidated subsidiaries, the President or an officer equivalent to president acts as head of compliance, in order to take control of building, maintaining and managing the compliance of each subsidiary through the instructions, guidance and advices from CCO.
 As for non-consolidated group affiliates, the Compliance Office gives guidance and advices on compliance structural management in a timely manner.

-We report and review the Group’s compliance structure and operation at the Management Meeting every half year for review.
+We report and review the Group’s compliance structure and operation as well as identified compliance violations at the Management Meeting and the Board of Directors every half year for review, including its effectiveness.
 Based on the results of the review, we make and implement compliance promotion plans.
 Apart from this, we oblige all the officers and employees to submit a compliance pledge once every year in order to comply with our compliance regulations.

-Note that as of March 31, 2018, there have been no major compliance violations deserving of public announcement.
+In fiscal 2021, there was no major compliance violation, including human-rights violations deserving of public announcement.